2018: The year of the Playstation Vita

 The games, it’s always about the games

-For the first hour or so of P4:G I didn’t have a clue what was going on, other than the very cool soundtrack, I hated everything about it.
+For the first hour or so of P4:Golden I didn’t have a clue what was going on, other than the very cool soundtrack, I hated everything about it.
 JRPG’s and the style that’s often attributed to them these days (what’s with the Emo squad in FFXV?) are not my “cup of tea”.
-That said, it’s well worth putting in the time, once the game gets going it’s very addictive and there’s a lot more scope to it than meets the eye.
+That said, it’s well worth putting in the time, once the game gets going it’s very addictive, and there’s a lot more scope to it than meets the eye.
 You could be forgiven for thinking in the first few hours that it’s nothing more than a fancy visual novel, but you’d be wrong.
-If you decide to buy only one game for the Vita, P4:G has to be it.
+If you decide to buy only one game for the Vita, P4:Golden has to be it.

 Four games?
 Is that it?

-Of course not, the Vita has hundreds of fantastic titles but the point I’m trying to make is that it’s easy to fire up the Playstation Store, scan the titles and then when you fail to find nothing familiar, jump to the conclusion that there is nothing worth playing.
-Perhaps I’m just uncultured but other than Persona, I hadn’t heard of any of the games above.
+Of course not, the Vita has hundreds of fantastic titles, but the point I’m trying to make is that it’s easy to fire up the PlayStation Store, scan the titles and then when you fail to find nothing familiar, jump to the conclusion that there is nothing worth playing.
+Perhaps I’m just uncultured but other than Persona; I hadn’t heard of any of the games above.
 Only thanks to recommendations and a little time have I come to love them and seek out similar titles; of which there are many.
 If I’d carried on with my habits of seeking out the likes of Fifa, Tomb Raider, Destiny and others, my current Vita would be back on eBay much like the last.

 That’s why I and many others don’t see the Vita as a failure.
-It’s never been short of good games, just those games have never made it to prominence through lack of marketing.
-It’s sad really but I guess the sort-of good news is that many of them have made it over to the PS4 too where hopefully they will get a second chance, but it’s unlikely.
+It’s never been short of good games; just those games have never made it to prominence through lack of marketing.
+It’s sad really, but I guess the sort-of good news is that many of them have made it over to the PS4 too where hopefully they will get a second chance, but it’s unlikely.
 Either way, if you decide the Vita is not for you, I strongly recommend you try some of the PS4 ports where possible.

 Physical or Digital?

-This is a decision you’re going to have to make pretty early.
+Online or offline is a decision you’re going to have to make pretty early.
 The Vita collectors scene is growing at an alarming rate.
 Although this is great to see, it does have its’ downsides.

 Although memory cards are expensive, unlike the PS4, the digital counterparts of Vita games can often be cheaper than physical copies.
 There’s also the added bonus of having all of your games with you at all time.
 Be aware however that not all titles are available on the PS Store.